Brief description

 The course will be discussion-based, so it is essential that students attend every class and participate in all the discussions.

-Assignments will be distributed on Tuesdays and due one week later, by the start of class.
-They will always have three parts:
+Assignments will be distributed on Mondays and due one week later, by the start of class.
+The first assignment is an exception to this pattern, in that you have two weeks to complete it.
+Please submit assignments via the course Canvas site.

 Variable credit options